IPL 2022, MI vs CSK: MS Dhoni finishes it off in style as Chennai send Mumbai to 7th straight defeat

-MS Dhoni produced a classic finish as Chennai Super Kings condemned Mumbai Indians Mumbai to seventh straight defeat of this season in the Indian Premier League match at DY Patil Stadium, Navi Mumbai on Thursday.
+MS Dhoni produced a classic finish as Chennai Super Kings condemned Mumbai Indians to their seventh straight defeat of this season in the Indian Premier League match at DY Patil Stadium, Navi Mumbai on Thursday.

 CSK were constantly pegged back in the run-chase by a disciplined bowling and fielding effort by Mumbai.
 In the end, they needed 48 off the last four overs.
 First Dwaine Pretorius played a cameo of 22 off 14 balls.
 He was dismissed off the first ball of the final over bowled by Jaydev Unadkat where 17 runs were required.

-Dwayne Bravo took a single and gave the strike to Dhoni.
+Then, Dwayne Bravo took a single and gave the strike to Dhoni.
 With 16 needed off 4 balls, Dhoni hit a straight six, a pull behind wickets for four, ran a hard two, and then finished with a swing through long leg for four.

-Dhoni finished with 28 off 13 balls with 3 fours and one six at a strike rate of 215.38.
+The former India and CSK captain finished with 28 off 13 balls with 3 fours and one six at a strike rate of 215.38.

 As a result, MI became the first team to lost seven matches at the start of a IPL season.

-Mumbai were stunned early after being asked to bat first, but recovered to post 155/7 in their 20 overs.
+Earlier, Mumbai were stunned early after being asked to bat first, but recovered to post 155/7 in their 20 overs.
 One of their brightest sparks in this season so far, young Tilak Varma top-scored with an unbeaten 51 from 43 balls.
 Before that, Suryakumar Yadav chipped in with a 21-ball 32 to continue his good touch.

 For CSK, Mukesh Choudhary returned with figures of 3/19 while Dwayne Bravo got two wickets.
+Choudhary was declared player of the match for his brilliant bowling effort in the powerplay.

 IPL 2022, MI vs CSK: From Rohit and Ishan’s wickets to Chennai’s missed chances, a bizarre powerplay